In America, Getting Back To "Normal" Brings Fears Of More Mass Shootings

 Advertisement

-The desire to feel free and not live in fear is not only universal but very understandable.
+The desire to feel free and not live in fear is not only universal, but very understandable.
 We feel nostalgic for aspects of our past lives before this major upheaval, even though the circumstances of those lives were flawed.
-So, amid the attempt to return to “normal,” it has become apparent that “normal” has never meant safe or free.
+But amid the attempt to return to “normal,” it has become apparent that “normal” has never meant safe or free.
 It means weekly mass shootings at grocery stores.
 It has become exhausting to point out that it doesn’t have to be this way.
-Just a few days before 10 people were senselessly killed at King Soopers, a Colorado judge ruled that Colorado cities and counties are barred from adopting their own local firearm restrictions, which means Boulder was blocked from enforcing its assault-weapons ban, which had been on the books since the Parkland, FL, shooting in 2018.
-The gunman on Monday carried an AR-15.
+Just a few days before 10 people were senselessly killed at King Soopers, a Colorado judge ruled that Colorado cities and counties are barred from adopting their own local firearm restrictions, which means Boulder was blocked from enforcing its assault-weapons ban, on the books since the Parkland, FL, high school shooting in 2018.
+The gunman on Monday carried an AR-15-style firearm that could have potentially been included in the ban.

 Most Americans, including many Republicans and NRA members, support sensible gun restrictions such as universal background checks, a federal database to track gun sales, and bans on assault-style weapons and high-capacity magazines.
 Yet our homicide rates are stratospherically high compared to those of other countries.
 The reasons range from an out-of-control gun lobby to a near-cultish adherence to (and misinterpretation of) the Second Amendment to negligence among NRA-paid politicians.
-But there’s one common-sense solution: Pass legislation that will prevent this violence from happening with such regularity.
+But there’s one common-sense solution: Pass legislation that will prevent this violence from happening.
 It's worked in other countries, and it can work here.

-There are many aspects of pre-pandemic life that we considered normal that should be anything but, and its consequences have revealed cracks in our society that were already deep, from income inequality to racism to misogyny.
-Mass shootings are yet another one: The fact that we consider them normal is the sign of a deeply sick country and society.
+There are many aspects of pre-pandemic life that we considered normal and should be anything but, and the pandemic's consequences have revealed cracks in our society that were already deep, from income inequality to racism to misogyny.
+The frequency of mass shootings is yet another one: The fact that we consider them normal is the sign of a deeply sick country and society.
 I’m crossing my fingers that we’re going to envision a “new” normal from now on, but I’m not holding my breath.